-All communication with athletes is done via Slack, while all communication with parents is done through GroupMe and weekly emails (during the season).
+All communication with athletes is done via Band (I know, ANOTHER new platform!), while all communication with parents is done through GroupMe and weekly website posts (during the season).
+We may also email as necessary or convenient.
 Please fill out the signup form with your name, child's (or children's) name(s), phone number, and email to be added to the GroupMe and email lists.
 You can also scan the QR code to be added.

-Our policy as coaches is to communicate with athletes principally in person at practices, at school, or on a group level in Slack.
-However, athletes will occasionally message us directly on Slack with questions, to which we will respond as appropriate.
+Our policy as coaches is to communicate with athletes principally in person at practices, at school, or on a group level via Band.
+However, athletes will occasionally message us directly on Band with questions, to which we will respond as appropriate.